rasamadeu/mass_pendulum_simulation/README.md

 To build the project, you need to install a ***C compiler*** and the ***GTK3+ library***.
 There are plenty of tutorials regarding the installation of a C compiler.
 For the GTK3+ library, follow the instructions in [the GTK project](https://www.gtk.org/docs/installations/).

 > [!IMPORTANT]
 > The current stable GTK library is 4.0.
-However, ==GTK4 lacks backwards compatibility in major updates==.
+However, <mark>GTK4 lacks backwards compatibility in major updates</mark>.
 To ensure that the project builds, I advise the installation of a GTK 3.x library.

 ## Run